 How to set up a home recording studio?

 Once you’ve got all your equipment, you just need to connect it all up.
-Setting up your home recording studio equipment is probably the easiest job you will ever do.
+Setting up your home recording studio equipment is probably the most straightforward job you will ever do.

 At first, you will need to install your DAW software to your PC or laptop.
 Then, connect your audio interface and update the preferences so that it will see it and be able to use it.
 Connect the monitor speakers and studio-quality headphones to the audio interface (sound card) and last your MIDI keyboard to your computer.

 An ordinary desk will probably fit all of the above studio tools.
 There are desks and workstations in the market specifically designed for studio use, and they can be a big help to routing cables and placing your gear in the right places.
 However, they are costly, and if you are a beginner and already own a big table, then there is no need to purchase a new one.
 You could also go for a homemade studio desk, but only if you know your way around construction.

 People also ask:

 Do I need a mixer for my home studio?
 No. As long as you are working with a DAW, the mixer is not necessary.

 - Home studio vs. Professional studio.
 The difference is tremendous.
 Even with the whole budget of a home recording studio, it may not be enough even to purchase an audio interface for a professional studio.
 However, you can create top-quality tracks in your home studio, that will sound just like the ones with expensive setup.

 - How to build a home studio on a budget?
 PC, audio interface, DAW, MIDI keyboard, a pair of headphones, and studio monitor speakers.
 That’s all the essentials you need in your studio.
 The market is enormous and may trick you into buying the equipment you do not necessarily need.